Lucy Isherwood (MBACP Accred)

 I can sometimes offer a discounted rate of £35 per session for those who are on benefits or are in financial difficulty - please enquire.

 For young people aged 11-14 I can offer a shorter session time of 45 minutes for £40 if this is more appropriate to their needs.

 Concessions offered for

 Whatever your background, age or gender, you can benefit from counselling if you’re open to learning about yourself and feel ready to change.

 What happens in an initial session?

 How many sessions?
-You may feel you only need a few sessions to explore a particular issue or you may decide to commit to a longer period of counselling in order to explore your life in more depth - it’s up to you.
+I usually suggest a minimum of 6 sessions to give you the chance to get used to the process and make use of it.
+You may feel you only need a few sessions to look at a particular issue or you may decide to commit to a longer period of counselling to explore your life in more depth.
 I ensure we review our work regularly to make sure it is still fulfilling your needs.